DrewWham/PSU_Stat_380/README.md

 ### Grading
 Learning outcomes will be assessed based on performance in each of the following categories accompanied by their impact on the overall grade:

-* 30% Weekly Activities (in-class and HW)
+* 30% Weekly Activities
-* 20% Performance on Weekly Activities
+* 20% Data Wrangling Exam
 * 10% Reading Quizzes
-* 20% Midterm Project Results
+* 20% Midterm Project
-* 20% Final Project Results
+* 20% Final Project